-- A maximum of 24 AP credits may be applied toward a TVCC certificate. - A maximum of 45 AP credits may be applied toward a TVCC degree. - · AP credit is awarded as recommended by the American Council of Education (ACE) guidelines. - · AP credit is not graded and will not affect the GPA. - · A student must earn credit at TVCC before AP credit will be awarded.
+- A maximum of 12 AP credits may be earned in a specific subject area. - A maximum of 24 AP credits may be applied toward a TVCC certificate. - · A maximum of 45 AP credits may be applied toward a TVCC degree. - · AP credit is awarded as recommended by the American Council of Education (ACE) guidelines. - · AP credit is not graded and will not affect the GPA. - A student must earn credit at TVCC before AP credit will be awarded.